mahmoudparsian/data-algorithms-book/README.md

-README_lib.md | Must read before you build with Ant src           | Source files for MapReduce/Hadoop/Spark scripts       | Shell scripts to run MapReduce/Hadoop and Spark pograms lib           | Required jar files build.xml     | The ant build script dist          | The ant build's output directory LICENSE       | License for using this repository misc          | misc. files for this repository setenv        | example of how to set your environment variables before building data          | sample data files for basic testing purposes
+README_lib.md | Must read before you build with Ant src           | Source files for MapReduce/Hadoop/Spark scripts       | Shell scripts to run MapReduce/Hadoop and Spark pograms lib           | Required jar files for compiling source code build.xml     | The ant build script dist          | The ant build's output directory (creates a single JAR file) LICENSE       | License for using this repository (Apache License, Version 2.0) misc          | misc. files for this repository setenv        | example of how to set your environment variables before building data          | sample data files (such as FASTQ and FASTA) for basic testing purposes

 Structure of src Directory
 ==========================